liyi5895/collaborative-editor/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 ### Technical Decisions
+1. **Component Architecture**: Adopted a more modular component architecture with smaller, focused components and custom hooks
-1. **State Management**: Using React Query for server state management instead of Redux or other global state management libraries to reduce complexity
+2. **State Management**: Using React Query for server state management instead of Redux or other global state management libraries to reduce complexity
-2. **Editor Framework**: Chose Slate.js over other rich text editors (Draft.js, Quill.js) for its flexibility and extensibility
+3. **Editor Framework**: Chose Slate.js over other rich text editors (Draft.js, Quill.js) for its flexibility and extensibility
-3. **AI Integration**: Using LangChain and LangGraph with OpenRouter API for AI assistant functionality to leverage real LLM models
+4. **AI Integration**: Using LangChain and LangGraph with OpenRouter API for AI assistant functionality to leverage real LLM models
-4. **LLM Provider**: Using OpenRouter API to access multiple LLM models through a single API
+5. **LLM Provider**: Using OpenRouter API to access multiple LLM models through a single API
-5. **Storage Strategy**: Currently using in-memory storage for simplicity, but designed with future database integration in mind
+6. **Storage Strategy**: Currently using in-memory storage for simplicity, but designed with future database integration in mind

 ### UX Decisions
 1. **Layout Design**: Split-screen layout with document editor and chat panel side by side for seamless interaction